tsen1220/JupyterGomokuAI/README.md

 Develop the Gomoku AI by MiniMax Alpha-Beta Algorithm.

-Use this algorithm to search the highest score for white and lowest score for black.
+Use this algorithm to search the highest score for one player and lowest score for the other.

 To choose the best steps.